 Mr. Phillips efficiently helps clients resolve disputes which arise over environmental health, safety, and energy matters.
 He has successfully defended cases around the country involving compliance enforcement and remediation matters initiated by state and federal agencies like the U.S. Environmental Protection Agency, state environmental agencies, Occupational Safety and Health Administration, U.S. Army Corps of Engineers, the U.S. Coast Guard, Nuclear Regulatory Commission, as well as third parties.
 Beyond this, he has successfully pursued third parties in allocation disputes.
 Mr. Phillips has negotiated consent decrees and stipulated judgments on behalf of clients.
 He has successfully mediated liability and allocation disputes involving multiple parties.

 Mr. Phillips is a Fellow in the highly selective American College of Environmental Lawyers and past chair of the Environment Section of the U.S. Law Firm Group.
-He is ranked in the top tier of environmental lawyers in Chambers USA: America's Leading Lawyers for Business, has received the highest ratings (AV® Preeminent™) from Martindale-Hubbell™ for his entire career, and has been listed in The Best Lawyers in America® for Environmental Law for more than a decade (Copyright 2016 by Woodward/White, Inc., Aiken, SC).
+He is ranked in the top tier of environmental lawyers in Chambers USA: America's Leading Lawyers for Business, has received the highest ratings (AV® Preeminent™) from Martindale-Hubbell™ for his entire career, and has been listed in The Best Lawyers in America© in the area of Environmental Law for more than a decade.
 Mr. Phillips has taught courses in environmental, water, and land use law at Wesleyan University, the University of Connecticut, and Rensselaer Polytechnic Institute and is currently a Visiting Scholar/Adjunct at Wesleyan University’s College of Environmental Studies.